 An exemplary example of orphism, Delaunay’s creation was famously worn by the Dadaist Tristan Tzara (in the photograph below, as seen in the Victoria & Albert Museum’s David Bowie Is exhibition) during a 1923 performance of Le Cœur à gaz (The Gas Heart), a key moment in the Dada movement.
 The performance ended in a riot led by André Breton, the future founder of the Surrealist cause célèbre.
 Bowie, in full swinging mode, substituted the stripy pants for a more a restrictive column-shaped skirt.

 The screening was a ‘gift’ from NBC because no official recording of the complete show has ever been available online, as the company is as legally rigid as the Dame’s sculpted costume was.
-Nomi was so enamoured with the geometric plastic suit that he wore a similar one as his costume for the remainder of his career, but his tux was one Nomi could walk in but not sit in or bow to an audience while wearing, which made his own appearances in it similarly awkward.
+Depending on who you talk to, either Nomi was so enamoured with the geometric plastic suit that he wore a similar his triangular tuxedo for the remainder of his career, or, via Bauhaus rather than Dada, he was wearing long before he met David Bowie.
+Whatever the chronology, the pinafore costume was one Nomi could walk in but not sit in or bow to an audience while wearing, which made his own appearances in it similarly awkward.